DanielHauge/HackerNews-Grp8/docs/README.md

 Specifically you should comment on the quality of the documentation you received
 and whether you felt well equipped to maintaining the system.
 ```
+We thought that the [documentation](https://github.com/HackerNews-lsd2017/hacker-news/wiki) we got was very adequate, well documented in a simple way, easy to read but still content full.
+We felt very equipped to monitor their system from the start.
+We quickly headed over to the system to look for issues to report.
+Our team reported in total around 20 issues.
+The issues were related to the system as a whole.
+Both requirements in the use cases that were missing and reporting when monitoring systems went down.
+The development team was very quick most of the time and polite answering us and indicating that they took our reported issues seriously.
+The communication with the team has been easy both face to face and via email and social media.
+Sometimes the development team notified us in advance if there were some issues we need to know about.

 #### Service-level agreement
 Daniel